D2HStack/BAC4SHC/README.md

 The code in the repositary was tested with Python 3.12.1, though most (but not all) will also work correctly with older versions of Python.

-The packages I used to run the code in the book are listed in [requirements.txt](requirements.txt) (Note that some of these exact version numbers may not be available on your platform: you may have to tweak them for your own use).
+The packages used to run the code are listed in [requirements.txt](requirements.txt).
-To install the requirements using [pip](https://pypi.org/project/pip/), run the following at any cell:
+To install the requirements using [pip](https://pypi.org/project/pip/), run the following in any cell of your notebooks:

 ```
 $ !pip install -r requirements.txt